ACED-IDP/gen3_util/README.md

   --help                     Show this message and exit.

 Commands:
-  ping          Verify gen3-client and test connectivity. init          Create project, both locally and on remote. add           Add file to the index. commit        Record changes to the project. diff          Show new/changed metadata since last commit. push          Submit committed changes to commons. status        Show the working tree status. clone         Clone meta and files from remote. pull          Download latest meta and data files. update-index  Update the index from the META directory. rm            Remove project. utilities     Useful utilities.
+  init          Initialize a new repository. add           Update references to data files to the repository. status        Show changed files. push          Push changes to the remote repository. pull          Fetch from and integrate with a remote repository. clone         Clone a repository into a new directory ls            List files in the repository. rm            Remove a single file from the server index, and MANIFEST. ping          Verify gen3-client and test connectivity. meta          Manage the META directory. collaborator  Manage project membership. projects      Manage Gen3 projects.

 ```